What Should you Consider when Driving with a New Baby?

 So if you, or someone you know, is about to go through the life-changing experience of becoming a child’s taxi for the next couple of decades, here are some things to consider when driving around with a brand new baby…

-Fitting a car seat is the first, and perhaps most important, consideration when travelling with a new-born baby, or any child for that matter – and it’s vitally important to make sure that the seat is not only the correct size for the baby, but also that it’s properly installed.
+Fitting a car seat is the first, and perhaps the most important, consideration when travelling with a new-born baby, or any child for that matter – and it’s vitally important to make sure that the seat is not only the correct size for the baby but also that it’s properly installed.

 When buying a baby seat, don’t buy second hand as it may have been involved in an accident which may compromise its safety.
 Also be sure that it conforms to United Nations standard ECE regulation 44-03 or later – this should be clearly stated on the packaging.